Professor Stephen Walters BSc, PGCE, MSc, PhD, CStat.

 Tel: (+44) (0)114 222 0730

 Working pattern: Tuesday and Wednesday – 9:30am to 4.00pm, Thursday 9:30am to 3:30pm

 I graduated with a degree in Mathematics and Economics.
 This was followed by a PGCE and an MSc in Medical Statistics and Information Technology.
 My PhD involved using computer intensive statistical methods for estimating sample sizes and analysing quality of life outcomes.
 I joined ScHARR in January 1995.
 I was promoted to Senior Lecturer in 2003; Reader in 2008 and to a Personal Chair in 2009.
 I was appointed Director of the Design, Trials and Statistics section in ScHARR in August 2012.

-I have co-authored over 250 publications (including 145 in refereed journals and 4 books).
+I have co-authored over 270 publications (including 161 in refereed journals and 4 books, with over 21,000 copies sold).
 The majority of my peer-reviewed journal articles have been applied research, with the emphasis on the evaluation of new services.
 I have been a co-applicant, statistical advisor and collaborator on over 50 health services research projects.

 My research interests are

 - Design, Analysis and Interpretation of studies with Health Related Quality of Life (HRQoL) outcome measures.
 See 'Quality of life outcomes in clinical trials and health care evaluation: a practical guide to analysis and interpretation'.